California card rooms failed on a third attempt to challenge the qualified tribal sports betting initiative in court.

-Previous attempts to block the tribal initiative centered around the state’s single-subject rule for ballot propositions.
+Previous attempts to block one of two California sports betting initiatives centered around the state’s single-subject rule for ballot propositions.
 This time, a new cast of card room petitioners challenged the additional time granted to tribes to collect signatures.

 Kathy Fairbanks, spokesperson for the Coalition for Safe, Responsible Gaming campaign for the tribal initiative, responded to the denial:

 “Today, the California Supreme Court rejected the cardroom casino operators’ third frivolous lawsuit attempting to deny voters the right to vote on the tribal sports wagering measure.
 The previous two meritless lawsuits were also rejected by the courts.”

 She added that the score is voters 3, card rooms 0.

 “Hopefully, the cardrooms will quit wasting the court’s time,” Fairbanks said.

 California card rooms are trying to defeat the tribal initiative because it includes a private enforcement provision that would allow any “person or entity” to sue “any person” suspected of violating criminal gambling laws.